 This also means retargeting is impacted, instead of remarketing to an individual woman, which isn’t allowed without consent under GDPR, marketers could simply track campaign identifiers alongside a counter on a user’s browser, where no personal information is involved.

 Advertisers will need to pay close attention to where they get information and which partners they trust to comply with GDPR, if a breach happens, everyone involved is liable.

-To learn more about Programmatic Marketing, attend Andy Letting's one day Essentials course giving you a comprehensive understanding of programmatic and how it's changing the world of digital marketing.
+To learn more, attend Andy Letting's one day Programmatic Marketing: Essentials training course, which will give you a comprehensive understanding of programmatic and how it's changing the world of digital marketing.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.